What is Posture Rehab?

 The initial visit for Posture Rehab consists of a 30-minute session with a Posture Rehab Facilitator.
 This session includes a short interview, initial assessment, several Range of Motion indication tests, and a complete run-thru of 15 to 18 stretches and exercises led by the trained facilitator.

 Follow-up sessions are 15 minutes in length.
-Depending upon the collaborative decision of the patient, trainer, and the doctor, follow-up sessions typically number anywhere from 3 to 6 sessions every 4 to 8 weeks.
+Depending upon the collaborative decision of the doctor, trainer and patient, follow-up sessions typically number anywhere from 3 to 6 sessions every 4 to 8 weeks.

 Once you have reached maximum improvement, you will be encouraged to continue your rehab routine as a daily activity, as well as continue any maintenance chiropractic treatment recommended by the doctor.